Translated using DeepL

 Computer systems, communications and security

-The study programme aims to prepare the graduate to have a good understanding of the architectures, principles, methods of designing and operating secure computer systems, taking into account both hardware and software aspects, including network communication.
+The curriculum will provide a good understanding of the architectures, principles, methods of designing and operating secure computer systems, taking into account both hardware and software aspects, including network communications.

 The candidate chooses one of the specialisations Hardware Systems, Information Security, Computer Networks and Communications or Software Systems.